Puritans: Great Ejection and Dissenters

 At the time of the English Restoration in 1660, the Savoy Conference was called to determine a new religious settlement for England and Wales.
 Under the Act of Uniformity 1662, the Church of England was restored to its pre-Civil War constitution with only minor changes, and the Puritans found themselves sidelined.
 A traditional estimate of historian Calamy is that around 2,400 Puritan clergy left the Church in the "Great Ejection" of 1662.
 At this point, the term "Dissenter" came to include "Puritan", but more accurately described those (clergy or lay) who "dissented" from the 1662 Book of Common Prayer.

-The Dissenters divided themselves from all Christians in the Church of England and established their own Separatist congregations in the 1660s and 1670s.
+The Dissenters divided themselves from all other Christians in the Church of England and established their own Separatist congregations in the 1660s and 1670s.
 An estimated 1,800 of the ejected clergy continued in some fashion as ministers of religion, according to Richard Baxter.
 The government initially attempted to suppress these schismatic organisations by using the Clarendon Code.
 There followed a period in which schemes of "comprehension" were proposed, under which Presbyterians could be brought back into the Church of England, but nothing resulted from them.
-The Whigs opposed the court religious policies and argued that the Dissenters should be allowed to worship separately from the established Church, and this position ultimately prevailed when the Toleration Act was passed in the wake of the Glorious Revolution in 1689.
+The Whigs opposed the court religious policies and argued that the Dissenters should be allowed to worship separately from the established Church.
+This position ultimately prevailed when the Toleration Act was passed in the wake of the Glorious Revolution in 1689.
 This permitted the licensing of Dissenting ministers and the building of chapels.
 The term "Nonconformist" generally replaced the term "Dissenter" from the middle of the 18th century.